MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 You must be the admin for your organization's Microsoft 365 tenant and the admin for your organization's Confluence site.

+>[!IMPORTANT]
+> * Atlassian is deprecating a set of Confluence cloud APIs (V1 version) and releasing new APIs (V2 version).
+You may read about their announcements [here](https://developer.atlassian.com/cloud/confluence/changelog/#CHANGE-864) or [here](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fcommunity.developer.atlassian.com%2Ft%2Frfc-19-deprecation-of-confluence-cloud-rest-api-v1-endpoints%2F71752&data=05%7C01%7Cvivg%40microsoft.com%7Cb8d049f07c3544de6b2c08dbe98b2a02%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C638360556187110970%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=DIw8xhEwulo59mAm8T0f0TTKvbtRr4tIMTMpQYgPDDQ%3D&reserved=0).
+Some of these deprecating v1 APIs are used by the connector for **OAuth connections** only.
+Hence, post this change your existing Confluence connection(s) may stop working.
+This change is scheduled for Jan’24.
+> * The change to migrate to new v2 APIs will be released to all customers in **December 2023**.
+Post this release your existing connections will need to be reauthenticated.
+The new v2 APIs also require some more scopes (as compared to previous v1 APIs) which will need to be provided during re-authentication.
+New set of scopes required (complete list) – `read:group:confluence`, `read:user:confluence`, `read:content-details:confluence`, `Read:space:confluence`, `Read:permission:confluence`, `read:audit-log:confluence`, `read:content.metadata:confluence` and `read:page:confluence`.

 ## Step 1: Add a connector in the Microsoft 365 admin center

 [Add Confluence cloud connector](https://admin.microsoft.com/adminportal/home#/MicrosoftSearch/Connectors/add?ms_search_referrer=MicrosoftSearchDocs_Confluence&type=Confluence)